rohitagarwal-gkmit/retailpulse-docs/docs/functional_docs.md

 ## System Modules Overview

-RetailPulse is structured into Three main modules, designed to support a multi-store medical wholesale operation.
+RetailPulse is structured into four main modules, designed to support a multi-store medical wholesale operation.

 ---